nickolas1/simguide/mdsrc/simguide.md

 * isothermal equation of state

-* base computational grid 1024^3
+* base computational grid 256^3

 * max effective resolution 16384^3

 ###Isolated
 The 10 pc cube is isolated, with outflow boundaries, but weakly inflowing boundary conditions.
+The grid setup and initial conditions are identical to the Periodic run.
 This sounds a little weird, but all it means is that gas that leaves the cube edge due to its initial velocity is lost from the simulation, but there is a steady low velocity, low density, high temperature inflow containing the initial gas. the inflow parameters are:

 * density: 0.1 cm^-3 with mu = 1.281